Through-the-Wall Nonlinear SAR Imaging

-\begin{IEEEbiography} [{ }]{Anders J. Sullivan} received the B.S. and M.S. degrees in aerospace engineering from the Georgia Institute of Technology, Atlanta, and the Ph.D. degree from Polytechnic University, Brooklyn, NY, with a specialty in electromagnetics.
-He began his career with the U.S. Air Force Research Laboratory, Eglin Air Force Base, FL.
-Following this, he was a Postdoctoral Research Associate with the Electrical and Computer Engineering Department, Duke University, Durham, NC.
-He is currently a branch chief at the Army Research Laboratory in Adelphi, MD.
-His main research interests include computational electromagnetics and signal processing associated with concealed target detection radar applications. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Lam H. Nguyen} received the B.S.E.E. degree from Virginia Polytechnic Institute, Blacksburg, VA, USA, the M.S.E.E. degree from George Washington University, Washington, DC, USA, and the M.S.C.S. degree from Johns Hopkins University, Baltimore, MD, USA, in 1984, 1991, and 1995, respectively.
+\begin{IEEEbiography} [{ }]{Lam H. Nguyen} received the B.S.E.E. degree from Virginia Polytechnic Institute, Blacksburg, VA, USA, the M.S.E.E. degree from George Washington University, Washington, DC, USA, and the M.S.C.S. degree from Johns Hopkins University, Baltimore, MD, USA, in 1984, 1991, and 1995, respectively.
 He started his career with General Electric Company, Portsmouth, VA, in 1984.
 He joined Harry Diamond Laboratory, Adelphi, MD (and its predecessor Army Research Laboratory) and has worked there from 1986 to the present.
 Currently, he is a Signal Processing Team Leader with the U.S. Army Research Laboratory, where he has primarily engaged in the research and development of several versions of ultra-wideband (UWB) radar since the early 1990s to the present.
 These radar systems have been used for proof-of-concept demonstrations in many concealed target detection programs.
 He has authored/coauthored approximately 100 conferences, journals, and technical publications.
 He has twelve patents in SAR system and signal processing.
 He has been a member of the SPIE Technical Committee on Radar Sensor Technology since 2009.
 He was the recipient of the U.S. Army Research and Development Achievement Awards in 2006, 2008, and 2010, the Army Research Laboratory Award for Science in 2010, and the U.S. Army Superior Civilian Performance Award in 2011. \end{IEEEbiography}